Our mission"To Assist Each Person with Special Needs in Reaching Their Full Potential through Interaction with Horses"

 One Hour “Mentorship Lesson”: Teens with disabilities are paired with teen volunteers working on the grounds and with various horses and ponies, learning about horse care while forming a lasting friendship!
 This program is perfect for teens with social difficulties and those needing to boost their confidence.
 Mounted and Dismounted lessons available.

-Summer Program: SpiritHorse will be offering weekly and “mini-weeks” of summer fun at the farm!
+Summer Program: SpiritHorse will be offering weekly and “mini-weeks” of summer fun from 9am-12 noon, at the farm!
 Teen volunteers will be paired with students as they explore farm life and learn about horses and ponies.
-Arts and crafts, games, activities, animal care, and riding instruction will prove a fun and active summer camp!
+Arts and crafts, games, activities, animal care, and riding instruction will prove a fun and active summer day program!
 Enrollment is limited, to provide lots of 1:1 time!

 Equine VOAG Program.
 Unified vocational agricultural training in a farm management program/equine program for at risk, Special Education and mainstream students, attending High School.
 Problem solving, working independently, and as a team, in a farm setting, and effectively using reading, writing and speaking skills as related to professional and workplace environments.
 Students learn to work safely in a equine environment while receiving instruction on managing horses, goats, and chickens, landscape skills, small animal care, gardening and general farm maintenance.